fall inside a hole

 These old girders, in my opinion, look absolutely beautiful, especially when used in quantity and with catenaries as seen here in a page from the 1984 Plarail Catalogue.
 These piers remained in production into the early 1990s as there was not another style of double track bridge girder.
 Around 1988 they were given the designation J-15 and were sold as 複線橋げた.
 After going out of print, there was not a double track girder until the J-22 Double Track Block Bridge Girder in the later 1990s.

-The raised circles fit into the bottom rail surface and the two raised ridges sit on either side of the rail joint connection, meaning the riser sits off-center from the apparent rail connection as the center of the actual molded plastic joint it is clipped around is biased towards the outboard connector.
+The raised circles fit into the bottom rail surface and the two raised ridges sit on either side of the rail joint connection, meaning the riser sits off-center from the apparent rail connection as the center of the actual molded plastic joint it is clipped around is biased inwards towards the concave connection.
 These girders lift rails approximately 60mm, which may be low enough to cause trains to hit elevated rails, particularly if these girders are used on carpet and sink in.
+Orange girders were at one point numbered 24 under the old accessory numbering scheme.

 Because these girders do not stick up above the rail at all, electrical catenaries can be placed neatly on top, which often looks very nice.
 These bridge girders were used in sets and released individually in several packaging variations throughout the 1970s until being superseded by the "claw" or "clip" type J-13 Bridge Girders in 1979.
 Stelco produced a West German variant of the 1970s Bridge Girder for their larger Junior Express sets.